 - A monogrammed tummy time blanket

-- A gift basket filled with baby toiletries, extra gentle laundry detergent, and other items that will come in handy
+- A gift basket filled with baby toiletries, gentle laundry detergent, and other items that will come in handy